lemonad/moodle-mod_videofile/README.md

 Installation
 ------------
-Unzip the zip file in the `mod` folder of the Moodle directory and, if necessary, rename the folder to "videofile".
+Unzip the zip file in the `mod` folder of the Moodle directory and, if necessary, rename the folder to "ng_videofile".
 -- OR --
 Go to Administration > Site Administration > Install add-ons to install the Videofile module directly from your Moodle installation.